Stay ahead of the curve as a political insider with deep policy analysis, daily briefings and policy-shaping tools.Request a Demo

 We had two separate pilot programs.
 It was interesting: The judges were disappointed that more media didn't want to come.
 There's only two states left in the country that don’t allow cameras in the courtroom.

 And so I think there's a level of transparency and public trust that can come by seeing this.

-The public perception is that the U.S. Supreme Court is growing more partisan.
+Q. The public perception is that the U.S. Supreme Court is growing more partisan.
 Does the perception of the U.S. Supreme Court ever concern how your court is perceived?

-When the National Center for State Courts does a pretty broad survey on trust in government, it's very disappointing to see the trust in government go down.
+A. When the National Center for State Courts does a pretty broad survey on trust in government, it's very disappointing to see the trust in government go down.
 The trust in state courts is higher than the federal courts right now, but the trust in courts is down, but state courts are the most trusted branch of government.